 A knock tapped on the door, and a face appeared in the small diamond-shaped window: Mr. Flip-flop guy.
 Travis seemed relieved for the interruption and excused himself, re-wrapping his towel around his waist before stepping outside.
 A waft of cold air entered the room as he did so, and Ben sat up and wiped the sweat dripping down his face and neck with his towel, waiting impassively, trying to contain his interest in their now second conversation.
 But curiosity was a bitch, as always.
 He stepped over to the window and could just make out Travis and the man standing close together, Travis with his palm lifted, the guy setting something into it.
 Brief, close words were exchanged.

 Against better judgment, Ben pushed the door open and stepped out.
-The man had already turned away and was walking down a path that led off around the building, his sandals slapping against his feet with each step until he was gone from view.
+The man had already turned away and was walking down a path that led off around the building.
+His sandals slapped against his feet with each step until he was gone from view.
 “Who the hell wears flip-flops in winter?”
-Ben demanded, wrapping the towel back around his waist.
+Ben demanded.
+Wrapped the towel back around his waist.

 Travis didn’t provide an answer.
 Instead, he revealed what had been dropped into his hand: a key attached to a large, orange, diamond-shaped keychain.
 “To a room,” he explained, dangling the item in Ben’s face like a trophy or a talisman he proudly carried.

 Stark images of debaucherous acts flooded Ben’s mind – dirty little events in a cheap motel room that were dangerous, exciting, damning.
 Travis had succeeded in completely rattling him with the suggestion.
 “I didn’t know we were staying here,” he managed to say.

 “Not all night.
 Just for a while.”